Date of Degree

 Copyright 2010 Anuradha Salil Kumar Dutt

 Dutt, Anuradha Salil Kumar.
-"The effects of skill training on preference for individuals with severe to profound multiple disabilities." dissertation, University of Iowa, 2010.
+"The effects of skill training on preference for individuals with severe to profound multiple disabilities."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.